August 11, 2023

 Widows and surviving partners can claim the State Pension (Contributory), also known as the Widow’s, Widower’s, or Surviving Civil Partner’s (Contributory) Pension.

-The entitlement depends upon the social insurance contributions made by you or the person eligible for the pension, i.e., the deceased spouse or civil partner.
+Entitlement depends on the social insurance contributions made by the deceased spouse or civil partner (employee) or, in some cases, the widow or surviving civil partner.

-This pension is not means-tested and covers the deceased's widows and surviving civil partners, even if they are employed or have other sources of income.
+This pension is not means-tested, meaning widows and surviving civil partners can qualify even if they’re employed or have other sources of income.

-You’re divorced from your spouse but would have been entitled to a pension had you remained married.
+They’re divorced from their spouse but would have been entitled to a pension had they remained married.

-You’re dissolving the civil partnership with your civil partner but would’ve been entitled to receive the pension had you remained in the partnership.
+They’re dissolving the civil partnership with their civil partner but would’ve been entitled to receive the pension had they remained in the partnership.

-In January 2024, the government introduced new provisions that allow Irish workers to delay or ‘defer’ their State Pension (Contributory) beyond 66 till the age of 70 in exchange for higher pension entitlements.
+Irish workers can delay or ‘defer’ their State Pension (Contributory) until they turn 70 in exchange for higher pension entitlements.

-When you delay your pension, you can keep paying contributions to increase your payment amount.
+When your employees delay their pension, they can keep paying contributions to increase their payment amount.

-However, it’s important to note that you can't add more contributions beyond the maximum limit of 2080 contributions (40 years).
+However, it’s important to note that your employees can't add more contributions beyond the maximum limit of 2080 contributions (40 years).

 In Ireland, individuals aged 66 and above can work full-time and claim the State Pension (Contributory).

 The new flexible pension age model introduced by the Irish government in January 2024 allows people to continue working past age 66 until 70.
-It also offers greater flexibility and lets you decide when to start claiming your State Pension.
+It also offers greater flexibility and lets your employees decide when to start claiming their State Pension.

-Even if you have retired early, you can re-enter the workforce by getting a new job or starting your own business.
+Even if an employee has retired early, they can re-enter the workforce by getting a new job or starting their own business.

 In 2024, the Irish government began offering flexible retirement options to people working beyond the State Pension age of 66 to boost their income.

-This means Irish employers need to be prepared to integrate older workers into their workforce effectively.
+This means that you, as an Irish employer, need to be prepared to integrate older workers effectively into your workforce.

 Implement flexible retirement policies: Develop a flexible retirement policy that accommodates and offers multiple options to your employees regarding when and how to access or defer retirement benefits.